-AAT 261 - Integrated Document Formatting.
+- AT 253 Medical Transcription.
 3 Credits.
-Production of integrated documents with an emphasis on formatting, proofreading, and editing techniques and practices.(PR: AAT 114 and AAT 237) (Offered Spring Semester only)

-AAT 265 - Administrative Office Procedures.
+Preparation of medical documents dictated on electronic media.
+(PR: AT 136 and AH 151) - AT 255 Desktop Publishing.
 3 Credits.
+Study of desktop publishing concepts and techniques, and application of basic principles of design and layout using desktop publishing software.
+(PR: IT 101 or IT 101E) - AT 261 Integrated Document Formatting.
+3 Credits.
+Production of integrated documents with an emphasis on formatting, proofreading, and editing techniques and practices.
+(PR: AT 114) - AT 265 Administrative Office Procedures.
+3 Credits.
 This course focuses on promoting an understanding of office procedures, providing information on business principles, and promoting a high standard of ethics applicable to any business environment.
 Students are required to use e-mail, Internet, make a presentation, design their resume, and complete other office simulations.
-(PR: AAT 136) (Offered Fall Semester only)

-AAT 280-287 - Special Topics.
+(PR: AT 136) - AT 280-287 Special Topics.
 1 to 4 Credits.
 Study of content not normally covered in other courses.
-(PR: Enrollment with permission of program coordinator or course instructor.)
+(PR: Enrollment with permission of program coordinator or course instructor.) - AT 290 Internship.

-AAT 290 - Internship.
 3 Credits (CR/NC).
-Supervised on-the-job training for Administrative Assistant Technology students.
+Supervised on-the-job training for Administrative Technology students.
 Student must successfully complete 200 hours of appropriate office experience.
-(PR: Complete 45 credit hours toward AAT degree, or permission) (Offered Spring Semester only)
+(PR: Complete 45 credit hours toward AT degree, or permission)

-AGRICULTURE AND NATURAL RESOURCES (ANR)

-ANR 101 - Agriculture and Natural Resources I. 5 credits.
-This area of study is designed to provide students with core skills and competencies needed for pursuing advanced careers in agriculture and natural resources.
-Students will utilize problem-solving techniques and participate in laboratory activities to develop an understanding of course concepts.
-This course is only offered at vocational partnership sites

-ANR 102 - Agriculture and Natural Resources II.
-5 credits.
-This area of study is designed to provide students with core skills and competencies needed for pursuing advanced careers in agriculture and natural resources.
-Students will utilize problem-solving techniques and participate in laboratory activities to develop an understanding of course concepts.
-This course is only offered at vocational partnership sites.